I have FINALLY perfected my recipe for low-carb, grain-free, dairy-free cookies! Get excited because your minds are about to be blown.

 If you’re running low on monk fruit sweetener or if you’ve never tried it before, you can use the code “REALBALANCED” and get 20% off Lakanto products!

-One cookie contains LESS THAN 2g net carbs!
+One cookie contains only 1.6 grams of net carbs!
 This recipe is a perfect one to keep on-hand for holiday parties, for the kiddos, or just when a craving for dessert hits.
 Enjoy the decadence of a homemade baked good without the sugar hangover!

 Diets This Recipe Is Compliant With